-Today’s increasingly mobile employees want the flexibility to access business mobile apps and data on their smartphones and tablets to do their jobs.
-To meet demand, enterprise software vendors have raced to build and enhance their enterprise business apps with new features like artificial intelligence (AI), augmented reality (AR) and blockchain technologies to improve services, enrich the customer experience and gain a competitive edge.
+Today’s increasingly mobile employees want the flexibility to access organization mobile apps and data on their smartphones and tablets to do their jobs.
+To meet demand, enterprise software vendors have raced to build and enhance their enterprise organization apps with new features like artificial intelligence (AI), augmented reality (AR) and blockchain technologies to improve services, enrich the customer experience and gain a competitive edge.

 Research advisory consultancy Gartner predicts that mobile app developers will adopt a multi-experience approach that includes chatbots, voice, AR and wearable devices.
-Here’s a look at how some technology companies support their customers’ mobility initiatives by incorporating advanced technologies in their business-to-business (B2B) and business-to-consumer (B2B2C) mobile apps.
+Here’s a look at how some technology companies support their customers’ mobility initiatives by incorporating advanced technologies in their organization-to-organization (B2B) and organization-to-consumer (B2B2C) mobile apps.

 Artificial Intelligence in Mobile Apps